 NEWARK, Del. - A dog at a Delaware shelter for 866 days finally found her forever home.

-Anna and her boyfriend Matthew just purchased a home after he returned from a deployment.
+Her adopters Anna and her boyfriend Matthew just purchased a home after he returned from a deployment.
 Anna says they were missing a four-legged baby to make their home complete.

 "We weren't aware of how long she had been in the shelter until we met her and honestly couldn't figure it out,” said Anna.
 “She was such a sweetie the whole time we were there meeting her!
 And now, seeing how excited she is to be home and with people loving her makes us so happy!”

-Anna and Matthew took Charlize home Nov.
+Anna and Matthew took Charlize home on Nov.
 13. She is settling nicely and already sharing the bed with her new mom and dad.

 “I am happy that she seems to trust us already,” Anna said.
 “It’s like we have known her much longer than we have."